BlinkTagInc/gtfs-to-html/www/docs/quick-start.md

 [Devcontainers](https://code.visualstudio.com/docs/devcontainers/containers) in VSCode provide a consistent and isolated development environment by packaging tools, dependencies, and configurations like Node.js inside a container instead of installing it on your development machine directly.
 This avoids "works on my machine" issues and can make developing projects much easier.

 For using a devcontainer in VSCode for local development and debugging, you can use the following basic setup.
-At first, create a task configuration for running the `tsup` build in `.vscode/tasks.json`:
+At first, create a task configuration for running the `tsdown` build in `.vscode/tasks.json`:

 ```json
 {